-- (10) to keep minutes, books, and records that reflect all of the acts and transactions of the Board, and promptly report minutes of each Board meeting to the Secretary; - (11) to furnish the Secretary with such other information as the Secretary may require; and - (12) to invest funds collected by the Board pursuant to subsection (g).
+(10) to keep minutes, books, and records that reflect all of the acts and transactions of the Board, and promptly report minutes of each Board meeting to the Secretary;

-(d) Plans and Budgets.-
+(11) to furnish the Secretary with such other information as the Secretary may require; and

+(12) to invest funds collected by the Board pursuant to subsection (g).

+(d) PLANS AND BUDGETS.-

 (1) BUDGETS.-The order shall require the Board, prior to the beginning of each fiscal year, or as may be necessary after the beginning of the fiscal year, to develop budgets of the anticipated expenses and disbursements of the Board in the implementation of the order, including projected costs of research and advertising.
 The budget shall be submitted to the Secretary and be effective on the approval of the Secretary.
+(2) INCURRING EXPENSES.-The Board may incur such ex-

 (2) INCURRING EXPENSES.-The Board may incur such expenses for research or advertising of fluid milk products, and other expenses for the administration, maintenance, and functioning of the Board, as may be authorized by the Secretary.
 The expenses shall include any implementation, administrative, and referendum costs incurred by the Department.

-(3) Paying expenses.-The funds to cover the expenses referred to in paragraph (2) shall be paid from assessments collected under section 1999J.
+(3) PAYING EXPENSES.-The funds to cover the expenses referred to in paragraph (2) shall be paid from assessments collected under section 1999J.